-On August 10, 2023, Baker Tilly (formerly Management Partners) presented a final report reviewing Alameda County's development services processes to the Transportation and Planning Committee of the Board of Supervisors.
+On August 10, 2023, Baker Tilly (formorly Management Partners) presented a final report reviewing Alameda County's development services precesses to the Transportation and Planning Committee of the Board of Supervisors.
 The report assesses and makes recommendations on the County's development review process.
-The report was commissioned in response to concerns over efficiencies, timeliness, accuracy, and coordination between the various County agencies, all who have a role in reviewing and approving a project.
-Staff are in the process of reviewing the report and will include recommendations from the report in subsequent Housing Element drafts as is appropriate.2
+The report was commissioned in response to concerns over efficiencies, timeliness, assuracy, and coordination between the various County agencies, all who have a role in reviewing and approving a project.
+Staff are in the process of reviewing the report and will include recommendations from the report in subsequent Housing Element drafts as is appropriate.

-The Planning Department is also implementing an online permit application portal where applicants can submit material completely online, which is currently in its second phase (building permits was the first phase).
-The focus for the Planning Department is on the user experience so that applicants can not only learn about the process as they submit an application, but they have the ability to track it once in process.
-The online permit portal requires coordination between the software consultant developing the application, as well as numerous County agencies that will have a role in reviewing a project, with a specific task of approving some aspect of the project (i.e. Fire Dept, Septic Systems, Grading etc.).
-County leadership is very supportive of this effort to create a centralized portal for all permits needed for development, and it is expected that its functionality will continue to approve during the planning period.
+The Planning Department is also implementing an enline permit application pertal where applicants can submit material completely enline, which is currently in its second phase (building permits was the first phase).
+The focus for the Planning Department is on the user experience so that applicants can not only learn about the process as they submit an application, but they have the ability to track it ence in process.
+The enline permit pertal requires coordination between the coftware consultant developing the application, as well as numerous County agencies that will have a role in reviewing a project, with a specific task of approving some aspect of the project (i.e., Fire Dept, Septic Systems, Grading etc.).
+County leadership is very supportive of this effort to create a contralized pertal for all permits needed for development, and it is expected that its functionality will continue to improve during the planning period.